Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 Stars Betting Insights

-- The implied moneyline probability in this matchup gives the Stars a 65.5% chance to win.
+- The Stars have a 65.5% chance to win this game based on the moneyline's implied probability.

 Kraken Betting Insights

-- This season the Kraken have been an underdog 55 times, and won 25, or 45.5%, of those games.

-- Seattle is 9-5 this season when entering a game as an underdog by +160 or more on the moneyline.
+- Seattle has entered 14 games this season as the underdog by +160 or more and is 9-5 in those contests.

-- The moneyline set in this matchup implies a 38.5% chance of victory for the Kraken.
+- The oddsmakers' moneyline implies a 38.5% chance of victory for the Kraken.

 Stars vs Kraken Additional Info